 Credit mix: Scoring models consider what types of loans you’re using or have used in the past, including credit cards, auto loans, home loans, and more.
 Lenders like to see that you can handle a mix of different types of loans.

 Don’t apply for new loans just so you can improve your credit mix.
 The costs of debt outweigh any benefit you’d get from increasing your mix, which is one of the least important factors in your credit score.

-New and recent credit: Opening new credit accounts quickly can signal that you’re facing financial difficulties and lead to lower scores.
-The fewer recent credit inquiries you have, the better it is for your scores.
+New and recent credit: Opening new credit accounts quickly can signal that you may be facing financial difficulties and are a riskier borrower.
+The fewer recent credit inquiries you have, the better.

-Most credit scores fall between 300 and 850.
+Credit scores fall in a range from 300 to 850.
 With higher scores, you have a better chance of getting approved for loans and qualifying for the best interest rates available.